prof-rossetti/lambda-lecture-pytest/README.md

 <hr>

-## Data Exercise
+## Parser Exercise

-For this exercise, we're going to issue an HTTP request to a stock market data API, and attempt to determine what the latest closing price is for the given stock symbol.
-To issue the requests, we'll be using a few packages, so install them now:
+For this exercise, we're going to issue an HTTP request to a [stock market data API](https://www.alphavantage.co/), and attempt to determine what the latest closing price is for the given stock symbol.
+To issue the requests, we'll need a few packages, so install them now:

 ```sh
 pip install requests python-dotenv